ChandraCXC/iris-docs/markdown/threads/plot/index.md

 ------------------------------------------------------------------------

-### <a name="labels"></a> Labeling the Data Plot
+### <a name="legend">Plot legend</a>

+Be default, a plot legend is shown in the top-right corner of the plot display.
+The legend can be hidden/shown by checking the preference "View --> "Show Legend" off and on.

-#### Change SED Display Name
+### <a name="labels">Change SED Display Name</a>

 By default, the SED Viewer window displays either "Sed" or "Iris Visualizer" for any file loaded into Iris.
 This name can be changed in the SED Builder window.
 Type the desired name in the bar next to "ID:" under "Selected SED" then click "Change."
-From now on, the SED Viewer window will display the new name on the top bar and on the graph itself.
+From now on, the SED Viewer window will display the new name on the top bar and on the plot.
-You can also change the name of the SED on the graph by clicking on it;
-a box pops-up in the upper-left corner of the Iris desktop, into which you can type the desired name.
-Note that this title will revert back to the name of the SED listed in the Builder window.

   [![Iris screenshot](./imgs/change_sed_name_small.jpg)](./imgs/change_sed_name.png)
   [![Iris screenshot](./imgs/change_sed_name2_small.jpg)](./imgs/change_sed_name2.png)

-#### Add Labels to Data Plot

-You can also add labels and move them wherever you want on the plot.
-Double-clicking on empty space in the plot window will open up a box in the upper-left corner of the Iris Desktop, into which you can type the desired label name.
-By default, the label will be laid-out horizontally.
-Clicking the "Flip" putton will rotate the text 90 degrees.
-You can move the label by clicking and dragging it to another position.
-Clicking once on the label will re-open the box in the upper-left corner of the Desktop and allow you to edit it.
-To delete, click on the label and select "Erase" in the dialogue box.

 |   |
 |--:|